ms-jpq/coq_nvim/docs/KEYBIND.md

 Repeat last edit.

-Note: this is not the same as `.` key in vim.
+Note: this is not the same as `.` key in Vim.
+Vim's `.` key is pretty "dumb" as it simply stores and replays keystrokes, while `coq` performs arbitrary edits.

+ie. typo correction, some LSP requests, multi-line Tabnine edits etc

+It is not feasible to get `coq` to translate any arbitrary edit into a sequence of `.` keystrokes without substantial edgecases.

+ie. `coq` cannot realistically reproduce Vim's "unique" interpertion of unicode grapheme clusters bug for bug.

 **default:**